Rift2100/rift2100.github.io/README.md

 1. Software program to process Computer Hardware - CPU/GPU utilization performance metrics.
-   Collect data in real time and plot in charts for further analysis.
-This helps provide the GUI to real time resource utilization for CPUs and GPUs in any server (linux/mac/windows), without any external dependency.
+   Collect data in real time and plots it in charts for further analysis.
+This helps show real time resource utilization for CPUs and GPUs in any server (linux/mac/windows), without any external dependencies

    [CPU_GPU_VISUALIZER](https://github.com/Rift2100/cpugpu_utilization)

    ![CPU_GRAPH](https://github.com/Rift2100/cpugpu_utilization/blob/main/image.png?raw=true)

 2. Application for citizens to communicate effectively with Government to raise their complaints and requests.
-Using this application user can raise the complaint by typing in the input boxes, upload images of hand-written letter or directly speaking to the application.
-Information content like name, phone number, address etc. are collected from the provided content, which is used to raise the complaint.
+Using this application users can raise their complaints by typing in their requests, upload images of hand-written letters or directly speak to the application.
+Information like name, phone number, address etc. are collected from the provided content, which is used to raise the complaint.

    [Consumer Complaint Manager](https://github.com/Rift2100/AutoComplaintCategorisation_TS)